 Q. Can I set the page number to start over on the new layout page?

 A. Yes!
-To start the page numbering over, go to the page where you want the numbering to start.
+To restart page numbers, go to the page where new numbering should begin.
 Then, click on “Insert,” select “Page Number,” and choose “Format Page Numbers.”
 You can set the numbering to start at 1.

 Q. If I accidentally change the layout for the entire document, how can I fix it?

 A. If you accidentally changed the layout for the entire document, you can use “Undo” (Ctrl + Z) to revert the last action.
-Alternatively, adjust the “Layout” settings, ensuring section breaks are used appropriately.
+Another option uses the “Layout” settings, where checking section breaks helps restore correct formatting.

 Q. Is there a way to preview my layout changes before finalizing them?